Professor Nick Haslam

 Overcoming our psychological barriers to embracing AI

-The best ways of addressing barriers to adopting AI and the risks and benefits involved are highlighted in a new study involving the University of Melbourne.
+A new study highlights the best ways of addressing barriers to adopting AI and the risks and benefits involved

 Knowing when to seek help for mental health

-When challenges arise we may feel confused, but there are five signs to help understand when to seek mental health support, say University of Melbourne experts.
+When challenges arise we may feel confused, but there are five signs to help us understand when to seek mental health support

 Do we think about anxiety and depression differently now?

-A new University of Melbourne study investigates whether there’s been concept creep around how we use the terms ‘anxiety’ and ‘depression’ in mental health.
+A new study investigates whether there’s been concept creep around how we use the terms ‘anxiety’ and ‘depression’

 Mental Health ≠ Wellbeing

-Science Gallery Melbourne's MENTAL: Head Inside explores the tendency to link mental health and wellbeing as an inseparable conceptual couple, when they're not.
+There’s a growing tendency to link mental health and wellbeing as an inseparable conceptual couple, but the two concepts have very different connotations

 Is psychiatry shrinking what we think of as normal?